 If you suspect a coolant leak, you may have a few of the following symptoms:

-Strip out the carpets and check the color of any pooling water; it may have a pink, greenish, or yellow look.
+Strip out the carpets and check the colour of any pooling water; it may have a pink, greenish, or yellow look.
 Coolant will feel sticky and irritate the skin.

-Take a look under the dash at the center console, and try and locate where the two coolant pipes travel through the firewall.
+Take a look under the dash at the centre console, and try to locate where the two coolant pipes travel through the firewall.

 They will often offer a tell-tale leak or drip stain on the pipe fitting.

 Unfortunately, replacing the heater core is one of those difficult jobs.
-The dash will need to be removed, and the heater assembly.
+The dash and the heater assembly will need to be removed.
 More than one Saturday is needed.

 If you need tools to nail this repair, check out the – Mechanics tools page